the1lab/1lab/src/Cat/Internal/Functor/Outer.lagda.md

 ```

 <details>
-<summary>Functoriality follows the same general pattern as the ordinary
+<summary>The functoriality constraint is analogous to that for the
-hom functor, though it is somewhat obscured by the pullback.
+ordinary $\hom$-functors, though here it is obscured by all the
+pullbacks.
+The naturality constraints similarly follow from uniqueness
+of maps into a limit.
 </summary>

 ```agda